-Trap Door: Dr. Karen Jensen falls down into a trap chute near the end of the film, where she finds and kills her former research partner (who had been turned into a vampire slave), but climbs back out of the chute using an old bone for leverage.
+Trap Door: Dr. Karen Jensen falls down into a trap chute near the end of the film, where she's attacked by her former research partner (who has turned into a ghoulish, zombie-like vampire), but climbs back out of the chute using an old bone for leverage.

 Uncomfortable Elevator Moment: Played for serious Nightmare Fuel.
 Karen Jensen gets into a lift with two sinister-looking types.
 When she averts the protocol, turning to look directly at one of the two, his response is a chilling but polite "How ya doin'."

 Vampire Refugee: The M.E. from the first movie.
 Blade refuses to be cured of his vampirism so he can remain super-powerful and continue to wipe out the race.